Table of Contents

 Customers Value Proposition

 While a simple reorganization around Jobs to be Done and customer segmentation will not resolve all culture and communication problems, it is a step in the right direction.
-It creates an organization that is clearly aligned towards customers and customer value – something that traditional organizational approaches often get wrong.
+It creates an organization that is clearly aligned with customers and customer value – something that traditional organizational approaches often get wrong.

 The basis of any successful innovation venture is finding a strong Problem/Solution Fit: the identification of an important but unmet customer need that can be fulfilled with our solution.
 So, we need to think in terms of customer value as opposed to a business case.
 To structure those terms, customer segmentation grants us insight into customer needs.